An amazing woman who knows how to relax you when you're stressed and sore.Edith A.

 Q: How do I prepare for my massage?

-A: You can take a peek at our blog post on the subject and fill out your Intake Form and Informed Consent paperwork ahead of time.
+A: You can take a peek at my blog post on the subject and fill out your Intake Form and Informed Consent paperwork ahead of time.
 Aside from that, no preparation is needed.

 Q: Do you accept male clients?